 Comprised of the kohaku, sanke, and showa, these koi are the most prized and most valuable throughout the koi hobby.
 They are often the top show winners at koi shows across the globe.

-Sanke means "tri-colored," and is a kohaku coloration with minimal black or "sumi" marks.
+Sanke means "tri-colored," and is a kohaku coloration with black or "sumi" marks.
 There should be no black marks on the head, but red pigment is okay.
 It is preferred if the fins have some black stripes throughout for contrast.

 The showa koi is similarly related to the sanke.
 Showa koi possess the same coloration of white, red and black, but showa koi have more black pigment than red, creating a vibrant contrasting pattern.
 The black can extend onto the head and on the bases of the fins.

 A bekko koi can be many different body colors with black marks along their backs.
 A Shiro Bekko has a white body, a Ki Bekko has a yellow body, and an Aka Bekko has a red body.